 Celebrating 80 years 1934-2014 trading in Elm Row in this fabulous emporium.
 Here is Philip Contini in their lovely cafe bistro.
 World class Italian - no food guide worth its salt should be without it!
 This amazing treasure chest of Italian gourmet food is a wonderful journey for all the senses.
 Look upwards and you will see giant risotto pans alongside hams.
 Inhale the wonderful cheeses and freshly baked breads.
 There is a wine selection that few could match; an interesting array of arty cookware, and an excellent cafe to the rear.
 Mary Contini is also an accomplished writer and her books are on sale here too.
 Check their website for latest calendar of events.

-After a successful career with the great John Tovey at Miller Howe, Windermere we are lucky that Paul has chosen to settle in Edinburgh and opened this lovely restaurant here with his partner Lisa.
-He is now a prominent figure on Edinburgh's restaurant scene for his stylish contemporary Scottish cuisine and wonderful relaxing atmosphere.
+After a successful career with the great John Tovey at Miller Howe, Windermere we are lucky that Paul has chosen to settle in Edinburgh and opened this fine restaurant here with his wife Lisa.
+He is a prominent figure on Scotland's restaurant scene for his stylish contemporary Scottish cuisine and wonderful relaxing atmosphere.
 Paul is renowned for his use of quality, local, fresh ingredients and can be found foraging for ingredients in woods and on riverbanks!